sianjin/MIMO-FMCW-Radar-Spatial-Interference-Mitigation/README.md

 This project contains part of the simulation code for generating the figures in our project Paper: “Spatial-Domain Mutual Interference Mitigation for MIMO-FMCW Automotive Radar", submitted to IEEE TVT.

-The simulation code contains two parts.
-One is the simulation based on synthetic data.
-The other is the simulation based on system-level simulation data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>